marcaddeo/docdoc/README.md

     docdoc --version

 Options:
-    --theme=<theme>         Use a custom theme. [default: /usr/local/share/docodoc/themes/default] --template=<template>   Use a specific template in a theme. [default: index.html] --gfm                   Use GitHub Flavored Markdown.
+    --theme=<theme>                 Use a custom theme. [default: /usr/local/share/docodoc/themes/default] --template=<template>           Use a specific template in a theme. [default: index.html] -p, --preserve-first-component  Don't strip out the first component of the document path.
+    --gfm                           Use GitHub Flavored Markdown.
     -h, --help                      Show this screen.
     --version                       Show version.
 ```

 ## Themes